Effects of Space on the Human Body

 Staying clean helps to prevent the spread of germs and diseases — at home or in space.
 On Earth, this means bathing, washing our hands, brushing our teeth, and wiping dirty surfaces with disinfectant.
 In space, it means the same thing, only different ways to do so!
 You cannot have free-flowing water in space; in microgravity, the water does not simply flow down the drain!
 Astronauts use sanitizing wipes to keep their bodies and hands clean.
 They use rinse-less shampoo to wash their hair; just rub it in and towel it off!
 To brush their teeth astronauts can either swallow the toothpaste (yuck) or spit it into a wipe or cloth.
 Dishes and surfaces are cleaned with sanitizing wipes.

 Getting plenty of sleep helps our bodies to rest and recover from activity and keeps our brains thinking clearly when we are awake.
 Eight hours is the recommended number of hours of sleep each day for children and for astronauts!
 However, children often are tucked into their beds and astronauts are strapped into theirs.
 In microgravity astronauts float; their movements need to be restricted so that they do not bump into places they shouldn't.
 Like on Earth, it can be hard to get a full 8 hours of sleep in space.
-For starters, it is rather exciting to be in space and who wants to miss the adventure by sleeping through it?!
+It is exciting to be in space, and who wants to miss the adventure by sleeping through it?
 Daylight is also an issue; because the Space Station is going around Earth at a high rate of speed, the Sun rises every 90 minutes.
 This pattern of darkness and sunlight can be disruptive to sleep; astronauts pack sleep masks.
 Physical changes that the astronauts' bodies go through in space — lengthening of their spines, shifting of their fluids — can cause discomfort that prohibits sleep as well.
 And finally, sometimes the job underway requires the crew to work shifts; it's hard to sleep when your team mates are banging around and talking!
 Once the astronauts are back on Earth, their sleep patterns return to normal.

 Stand on Your Head!